wRAR/flufl.bounce/flufl/bounce/docs/using.rst

 ==============================

-The ``flufl.bounce`` library provides a set of heuristic detectors for discerning the original bouncing recipient from a bounce message.
+The ``flufl.bounce`` library provides a set of heuristic detectors for discerning the original bouncing email address from a bounce message.
 It contains detectors for a wide variety of formats found in the wild over the last 15 years, as well as standard formats such as VERP_ and RFC 3464 (DSN_).
 It also provides an API for extension with your own detector formats.

 Basic usage